Interfacing Incremental Rotary Encoder with Arduino

 Incremental rotary encoder breakout module pinout

 Following is the schematic of my breakout board.
-Two 10K pull-up resistors are connected to pin A (CLK) and B (DT) and tied to +5V pin.
-The common pin of the encoder is connected to GND pin of the board.
-My breakout board is missing a 10K pull-up for the center switch which isn’t necessary if you have it in your controller already.
-The center push button is activated by pressing the pivot against the board.
+Two 10K pull-up resistors are connected to pins A (CLK) and B (DT) and tied to the +5V pin.
+The common pin of the encoder is connected to the GND pin of the board.
+The particular breakout board we have is missing a 10K pull-up for the center switch which is not necessary if you have it in your controller already.
+The center push-button is activated by pressing the actuator vertically.
 It could be used as a mode select switch.
 The output of the switch is available at pin SW.
-The encoder I have has 30 steps or resolution which yields 12° per step which is enough for control input.
+The encoder we have has 30 steps or resolution which yields 12° per step which is enough for most control inputs.

 Incremental-Rotary-Encoder-Arduino-Schematic